rybacki/StarCitizenUtilityApp/README.md

 Upon launching the app, you will be greeted with a menu of options:

-1. Delete cache files for Star Citizen and Nvidia.
+1. Clear Star Citizen and Nvidia cache files.
-2. Delete cache files for Star Citizen and AMD.
+2. Clear Star Citizen and AMD cache files.
-3. Manage screenshots:
+3. Manage your screenshots:
    - List available screenshots in specific game builds.
    - Delete all screenshots.
    - Remove screenshots from selected game builds.
-4. Create a backup or delete the 'USER' folder from the game build:
+4. Create a backup or delete the 'USER' folder in the game build:
    - Backup Options:
-     1. Backup 'USER' folder for a specific game build.
+     - Backup 'USER' folder for a specific game build.
    - Deletion Options:
-     3. Delete 'USER' folder from a specific game build.
+     - Delete 'USER' folder from a specific game build.
-     4. Delete 'USER' folders from all game builds.
+     - Delete 'USER' folders from all game builds.
+5. Check a Star Citizen user profile data.
+6. View the 2024 Buy Back Token Schedule.
-5. Check Pyro Technical Preview Build server opening times.
+7. Check Pyro Technical Preview Build server opening times.
 [Based on data from Nov 1st, 2023]
-6. Exit the application.
+8. Exit the application.

 Select the desired option by typing the number and pressing Enter.